 Symptoms of Schizophrenia

 A person with schizophrenia has difficulty processing reality and thinking clearly.
 The hallmarks are psychotic symptoms which come in 3 different types—hallucinations, delusions, and disorganized thinking.
-These symptoms must be present for more than a month and interfere with functioning.
-Since many drugs, alcohol, medications, and both medical and psychiatric illness can cause psychotic symptoms, one must make sure these causes are ruled out before a diagnosis of Schizophrenia can be considered.
+Since many drugs, alcohol, medications, and both medical and psychiatric illness can cause psychotic symptoms, these causes must be ruled out before a diagnosis of Schizophrenia can be considered.

-- Hallucinations are the most common.
+- Hallucinations are the most common psychotic symptom.
 Hallucinations are when the person believes their senses are picking up something, but sadly, nothing is actually there.
 Visual hallucinations are when something is seen even though it really doesn’t exist.
 Auditory hallucinations are when a person hears something, but nothing is producing that sound.
 Tactile hallucinations are when someone feels something (like bugs crawling under their skin) that isn’t real.
-Olfactory hallucinations are smelling something that isn’t present, and Gustatory hallucinations are tasting something that they are not actually eating.
+Olfactory hallucinations are smelling something that isn’t present, and gustatory hallucinations are tasting something that they are not actually eating.

-- Disorganized thinking or speech is the third category of psychoses as their brain cells aren’t working efficiently and their thoughts are continuously interrupted or blocked, making conversation and relationships very difficult.
+- Disorganized thinking or speech is the third category of psychoses as brain cells aren’t working efficiently and thoughts are continuously interrupted or blocked, making conversation and relationships very difficult.